Apex Cursor

 count = number of rows to return

-Apex Cursors can return up to 50 million rows, whether the operation is synchronous or asynchronous.
+Apex Cursors can return up to 50 million rows, whether the operation runs synchronously or asynchronously.

 3. Understanding Limits